-"Metro Pool" means the Atlanta Metro Pool or Other Metro Pool.
+"Metro Pool" means the Atlanta Metro Pool or Other Metro Pool., as defined in Core Plan, Geographic Pools.

 "Missing Document" means a document required as part of the Application that is either not included in the application and/or not executed and dated (as applicable) prior to the Application Submission date.